Indigo5684/Notes/docs/math/diffeq/3-2nd-order.md

 This section is from [Paul's Online Math Notes](https://tutorial.math.lamar.edu/Classes/DE/RealRoots.aspx).

-When the two roots to the charactaristic equation are discrete roots in the real numbers, we see the following solutions.
+When the two roots to the characteristic equation are discrete roots in the real numbers, we see the following solutions.

 $$ y_1(t) = e^{r_1 t} $$